StanfordSNR/pantheon/README.md

 test/run.py
 ```

 Will setup and run all congestion control schemes in the Pantheon locally (and remotely if the `-r` flag is used).
 Multiple flows can be run simultaneously with `-f`.
 The running time of each scheme can be specified with `-t` and the entire experiment can be run multiple times using `--run-times`.
-Logs of all packets sent and recieved will be written to `test/` for later analysis.
+Logs of all packets sent and received will be written to `test/` for later analysis.

 Run `test/run.py -h` for detailed usage and additional optional arguments.